February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 The day will keep getting longer!
 Sunset on February 1: 4.21 pm, February 28: 5.14 pm.

 Winter in Poland is cold and usually snowy.
-To stay cozy in the cold weather in Poland, you will need a hat, coat, scarf, gloves, and winter boots.
-The weather in Poland differs during the winter.
-Usually, the temperature is around freezing or a few degrees below, but it happens that the temperature drops below -20 °C (-4 °F).
-In recent years, there has been an increase in average winter temperatures compared to previous years.
+To stay warm in Poland’s cold weather, you will need a hat, coat, scarf, gloves, and winter boots.
+The weather in Poland varies during the winter.
+Typically, the temperature is around freezing or a few degrees below, but it can drop below -20 °C (-4 °F).
+Recent years have seen higher average winter temperatures than in previous years.

 Read more about the weather and winter in Poland.

 In February, there is no shopping Sunday in Poland; all Sundays are trade ban days.
-The next shopping Sunday will be on April 13.
-More about the shopping Sunday trade ban in Poland: our post about shopping Sundays in Poland in 2025.
-Read our post with the list of online stores in Poland delivering groceries to homes.
+The next shopping Sunday will be on March 29.
+More about the shopping Sunday trade ban in Poland: our post about shopping Sundays in Poland.
+Read our post for a list of online stores in Poland that deliver groceries to homes.

 February is one of the few months when Poland has no bank/public holiday.